robertbed26/robertbed26/README.md

 # 💫About Me :
 Hi, I am **Robert**, Senior Software engineer, Solution architect who has more than 9+ years of software engineering for web development, back-end and Devops engineering.
-I've been primarily working on PHP, Python and JavaScript stack for website or application development, ETL tool, web scraping tool development using these programming lanauges and I had contributed to the large & exciting companies to build their application.
+I've been primarily working on PHP, Python and JavaScript, sometimes Clojure stack for website or application development, ETL tool, web scraping tool development using these programming lanauges and I had contributed to the large & exciting companies to build their application.

 I am seeking a senior software position to contribute for another big changes.